 Coffee processing methods have come a long way since the days of traditional methods.
 The latest modern technologies are making it possible to produce a higher quality product with less waste.

-roasting coffee process
+roasting process

 The roasting process is what gives coffee beans their different colors.